ThusSpokeBieu/ChessSystem-Java/README.md

 ## Requirements

 - A terminal that accepts ANSI escape code.
 Windows users may have a terminal emulator or IDE of choice.
-Examples: WSL, GNOME Terminal, Hyper Text, IntelliJ and VSCode.
+Examples: WSL, GNOME Terminal, Hyper, IntelliJ and VSCode.
 - Java Runtime Environment (JRE) v8 or higher, you can download it [here](https://www.java.com/pt-BR/download/).

 ## Building/Installation